This historic gem is the ideal event venue on Long Island

-The not-for-profit Brecknock Hall Foundation, spearheaded by a Board of Trustees, works towards the continued preservation of the history and heritage of Brecknock Hall, offering educational programs and events open to the public, including Peconic Landing annual End of Summer Celebration & Fireworks Show each year.
+The Brecknock Hall Foundation, which is spearheaded by a dedicated Board of Trustees, works towards the continued preservation of the history and heritage of Brecknock Hall, offering educational programs and events open to the public, including Peconic Landing’s annual End of Summer Celebration & Fireworks Show each year.
 The Foundation is pleased to introduce local residents and visitors to the history of the Floyd family and their contributions to the community, celebrating Brecknock Hall as one of the largest mid-nineteenth century stone mansions ever built on Long Island.

 Located at the entrance to the Peconic Landing campus, Brecknock Hall is available to the public as a resplendent site for weddings, celebrations, corporate retreats, cultural events and educational programs.
 This historic gem will fuel your imagination with its charming interior rooms, sprawling lawns ideal for tented celebrations, a bridal salon, groom’s party quarters, convenient access for caterers, ample parking and access to Long Island Sound for photographs.
 For more information, visit www.brecknockhall.com.